 Start by making a personalized list of topics, phenomenons, or historical events that truly spark your interest, because you know better than anyone what gets you up in the morning and stirs your brain.
 Next, do a Google search for reading lists based on such interests but don’t depend entirely on someone else’s list.
 Having your own personalized reading list will make you eager to get to the next page, the next chapter, and eventually, the next book.

 Variety, Variety, Variety

 It’s hard to eat the same whole wheat cereal with the same orange juice and the same peanut butter toast every day for breakfast.
 It’s the same way with reading.
 Of course, you should read about things that nourish your soul, just the way you should eat breakfasts that nourish your body- but only so much of one thing is healthy.
-I recommend you create a varied reading list, which is why I recommended you ask for recommendations from different groups of people, you explore a new theme or topic, you read a novel focused on your craft, or you reread a book you once adored.
+I recommend you create a varied reading list, which is why I recommended you ask for recommendations from different groups of people, you explore a new theme or topic, read a novel focused on your craft, or reread a book you once adored.
 This way you have some level of variety in your reading list.

 Ask for recommendations

 Have you ever heard John Rohn’s saying, “you’re the average of the five people you spend the most time with?”
 Though this quote was intended to motivate individuals to surround themselves with uplifting people, it very well implies that the people around you are like-minded in some shape or form.
 Ask those people for book recommendations, but also try to out of your tight-knit circle.
 Ask for book recommendations from old teachers, co-workers, or even acquaintances.
 This way you have books that embrace your comfort zone, but you are also pushed out of your comfort zone to explore new authors and genres.

 How to Stick to your Reading List